-Jackie Subeck, a dynamic and strategically-minded entrepreneur, is Chief Executive Officer and founder of Hey Jackpot, LLC, a lifestyle cannabis brand focusing on business consulting, live events and advocacy.
-Up until early 2017, she also served as Vice Chair of Women Grow Los Angeles for nearly two years, developing and producing one of the most successful cannabis business networking events in the LA area, now rebranded as Connecting Cannabis.
 Prior to engaging in the cannabis industry, Jackie spent her time as founder and CEO of Footprint Worldwide, a China-centric entertainment marketing, branding, and production company based in Los Angeles and Beijing.
-With achievements spanning across the globe including 30 years in the music industry and 13 years in China, Jackie most recently served as Music and Post Production consultant to DreamWorks Animation in Shanghai.
-Throughout her career, she has produced hundreds of projects and combined forces with high profile talent including Madonna, Linkin Park, Quincy Jones, and eight time Grammy winners, The Manhattan Transfer.
+With achievements spanning across the globe including 30 years in the music industry and 13 years in China, Jackie concluded her journey in China by serving as Music and Post Production consultant to DreamWorks Animation in Shanghai.
+Throughout her career, she has produced hundreds of projects and combined forces with high profile talent including Madonna, Linkin Park, Quincy Jones, ESPN’s X Games, the NBA and eight time Grammy winners, The Manhattan Transfer.

-Jackie is a member of NCIA, the National Cannabis Industry Association as well as the Los Angeles Cannabis Task Force and the Drug Policy Alliance.
-She was educated at University of California Santa Barbara and regularly volunteers her time to advocacy, education, policy, and philanthropic organizations spanning from entertainment to cannabis.
+Jackie is a member of NCIA, the National Cannabis Industry Association as well the Drug Policy Alliance.
+She was the Chair of the West Hollywood Chamber of Commerce Cannabis Policy Committee as well as remaining a member of the Governing Affairs Committee where she helps advocate for progressive policy.
+She also sits on the Advisory Board of Crop 2 Kitchen, a cannabis culinary advocacy group based in Northern California.
+She was educated at University of California Santa Barbara and regularly volunteers her time to advocacy, campaigns, education, policy, and philanthropic organizations spanning from entertainment to marriage equality to cannabis.

 I met Jackie Subeck, Co-Chairperson of the Los Angeles Women Grow events about 18 months ago.
 Jackie is a powerhouse of Cannabis information, for both social and medicinal values.
 She has also been proactive in sharing what she learns from a political and regulatory stand point with others in the industry trying to navigate through some confusing times.
 She is a trusted and valued business associate and has been generous in connecting businesses that need each others services and to connect people just starting out with the right person to help their needs.